2019 NCAA Division I men's basketball championship game: Virginia Cavaliers

 The Cavaliers were coming off a year they had gone from an unranked team all the way to AP No. 1, only to become the first No. 1 seed to lose in the first round of the NCAA Tournament.
 Led by tenth-year head coach Tony Bennett, Virginia finished the regular season with a record of 28–2.
 They posted a 16–2 conference record, earning them the No. 1 seed in the ACC tournament, where they defeated No. 8 seed NC State, before losing to No. 4 seed Florida State.
 In the NCAA Tournament, the Cavaliers earned a No. 1 seed in the South Regional.
-The Cavaliers defeated No. 16 seed and NCAA tournament debutants Gardner–Webb in the first round, and No. 9 seed Oklahoma in the second round to advance to the Sweet Sixteen, where they ended a potential Cinderella run from No. 12 seed Oregon.
+The Cavaliers defeated No. 16 seed and NCAA tournament debutantes Gardner–Webb in the first round, and No. 9 seed Oklahoma in the second round to advance to the Sweet Sixteen, where they ended a potential Cinderella run from No. 12 seed Oregon.
 In the Elite Eight, the Cavs beat No. 3 Purdue in overtime; with the win, they advanced to their first Final Four since 1984.
 They then defeated No. 5 seed Auburn, champions of the Midwest Regional, by a single point.

 De'Andre Hunter, a redshirt sophomore, was named NABC Defensive Player of the Year.